elf4j/elf4j/README.md

 ## Prerequisite

+Java 8 or better for versions prior to 7.0.0, exclusive.
+Java 11 or better for versions post 7.0.0, inclusive.

-Java 8 or better, although individual logging service providers may have higher JDK version prerequisite.
+Note that individual logging service providers may require higher JDK versions.

 ## What it is...